 CAR ACCIDENT ATTORNEYS PAM ROCHLIN AND DAVID ROCHLIN

 Please call a lawyer at our office as soon as possible for a free consultation if you are injured in a car accident.
-Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ of experience handling hundreds of car accident injury cases.
+Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ of experience handling hundreds of speeding and other car accident injury cases.
 We will discuss your case with you and explain your rights.
 A lawyer will meet with you at our office or your home to discuss your car accident injury.
 Our attorneys can meet with you to discuss your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
 Our lawyers also meet with people to discuss their car accident injury cases at their homes in St. Paul MN, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Anoka MN, Brooklyn Park, Bloomington, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
 There is no obligation on your part, and we never charge anything unless you receive compensation for your injury.